-Regional Arts & Culture Planner
+Regional Art and Culture Planner II

 Claudia joined MAPC as a Regional Arts & Culture Planner in April 2020.
 She has been working at the intersection of art, public space, and community for the past 12 years.